cbwswsolns/quickinfo_vue_spa_laravel_backend/README.md

 (a) Laravel Scout and Elastic Search packages for search engine features

-(b) Laravel Fortify and Laravel Sacntum for back end SPA authentication
+(b) Laravel Fortify and Laravel Sanctum for back end SPA authentication

 (c) Spatie Permissions for back end authorization